alineem/alineem/README.md

 I have technical knowledge in Linux, PostgreSQL, SQL, Python, Flask, HTML, CSS, Git, GitHub, Docker, among other things.

 I am curious and always working on expanding my knowledge.
-I'm currently studying JavaScript in order to create more interesting front-end applications.

 Here you can find some of my personal projects ✨